PKua007/rampack/doc/input-file.md

 Monte Carlo move performing the flip, which is a half rotation around particle's [secondary axis](shapes.md#geometry).
 `every` controls how often the flip is performed.
-For example, its default value `10` means that in a full single MC cycle for 10% of all particles flip move will be attempted (and accepted according to Metropolis criterion).
+For example, its default value `10` means that in a full single MC cycle for 10% of all particles flip move will be attempted (and accepted according to the Metropolis criterion).

 ## Box move types